ryuheechul/win-laptop-monitoring/README.md

-# Monitoring Windows 10 laptop
+# Monitoring Windows 10 machine

+> it's a part of [my Windows personalizations](https://gist.github.com/ryuheechul/494f4e6f08eaca34ef00ab8b238eca2a)

 This little setup is with these assumptions:
 - this runs on WSL2